Fabian1976/vagrant-elk/README.md

-# vagrant-puppetmaster
+# vagrant-elk

-This repo is used to install a Puppetmaster locally on your computer by using Vagrant and virtualbox.
+This repo is used to install a Puppetmaster locally on your computer by using Vagrant and virtualbox and install another VM with the ELK stack.
-It can also be used as a starting point to create additional virtualmachines which are managed by a puppetmaster.

 It has been tested on a Mac and instructions are also based on that.
 Installation instructions for other OS's can be easily found online.